Afternoon Records

-Afternoon Records is a record label based in Minneapolis, Minnesota.
+Afternoon Records is an American indie rock record label based in Minneapolis, Minnesota.
 The label was founded by Ian Anderson and Michael M. Sandstedt in 2003, the year Anderson graduated from high school.
 He wanted to create a platform for his high school band Aneuretical and others.
 Afternoon Records is distributed by Warner Music Group.

 Ian Anderson's own band One for the Team was on the label.